brentjett/wp-component/README.md

 Because these 3 expressions seek to accomplish essentially the same goal, output something visual and reusable, this leads me to suggest that WordPress might benefit from a unified format.
 Declare once, use everywhere.

+## API Pattern / Syntax
+There are a couple different patterns we could follow to implement this.
+OOP, functional, or file references.
+Here's some work on what that could look like.
+[Pattern Options](docs/syntax.md)

 ## Benefits
 Build one part that can be used in mulitple places.
 In the event you'd want to modify your output or style your component differently, a context variable containing either "widget", "shortcode", or "template" is passed to the render method of your component class.